kieranbd/superrugby-predictor/README.md

 *To-Do*

 - Develop web scraper notebook to pull the odds data from oddsportal.com.
 This would need to spit out a csv file which contains all the games, including the upcoming ones.
 Scores for upcoming games can be set to zero (not blank), as these rows are dropped when training the model.
+  - Kieran to package all of the web scraping code into a `.py` module that can be called in the main `app.py` script to keep the predictions up to date.
 - Build out working version of dashboard to include the option for users to interact and generate predictions.
 Tabs/charts to include:
   - Results viewer: central view of historic results data with ability to sort and filter
   - Team viewer: view of a single team, displaying current form